Drdoteam/Layer-Parse-iOS-Example/README.md

 This application requires Xcode and the iOS SDK v8.0.
 Dependencies are managed via [CocoaPods](http://cocoapods.org/) to simplify installation.

-## Usage
+## Setup

+1. Create a new [app](https://parse.com/apps) in Parse.
 1. Clone the project from Github: `$ git clone https://github.com/layerhq/LayerParseSampleApp.git`
 2. Install the dependencies via CocoaPods: `$ pod install`
 3. Open `LayerParseSampleApp.xcworkspace` in Xcode.
 4. Replace `ATLPLayerAppIDString` , `ParseAppIDString` , and `ParseClientKeyString` in ATLPAppDelegate.m with your Parse and Layer credentials.
-If you skip this step the project will not work.
+The project will not work if you skip this step.

 ## Highlights

 * Uses [ParseUI](https://github.com/ParsePlatform/ParseUI-iOS) to authenticate and create new users.
 * Demonstrates how to get identity tokens from Parse Cloud Code using the [Layer Parse Cloud Module](https://github.com/layerhq/layer-parse-module)
-* Uses [Atlas](https://github.com/ParsePlatform/ParseUI-iOS) to authenticate and create new users.
+* Uses [Atlas](https://atlas.layer.com), Layer's UI components

 ## Configuration